gitter-badger/smartdocs/source/mining.rst

 Introduction
 ================================================================================

 The word mining originates in the context of the gold analogy for crypto currencies.
 Gold or precious metals are scarce, so are digital tokens, and the only way to increase the total volume is through mining.
-This is appropriate to the extent that in Ethereum too, the only mode of issuance post launch is via mining.
+This is appropriate to the extent that in SmartCash too, the only mode of issuance post launch is via mining.
 Unlike these examples however, mining is also the way to secure the network by creating, verifying, publishing and propagating blocks in the blockchain.

 - Mining ether = Securing the Network = Verifying Computation

 What is mining?
 --------------------------------------------------------------------------------

-Ethereum, like all blockchain technologies, uses an incentive-driven model of security.
+SmartCash, like all blockchain technologies, uses an incentive-driven model of security.
 Consensus is based on choosing the block with the highest total difficulty.
 Miners produce blocks which the others check for validity.
 Among other well-formedness criteria, a block is only valid if it contains *proof of work* (PoW) of a given *difficulty*.
-Note that in the Ethereum Serenity milestone, this is likely going to be replaced by a  (see :ref:`proof of stake model <POS vs POW>` ).
+Note that in the SmartCash Serenity milestone, this is likely going to be replaced by a  (see :ref:`proof of stake model <POS vs POW>` ).

-The Ethereum blockchain is in many ways similar to the Bitcoin blockchain, although it does have some differences.
-The main difference between Ethereum and Bitcoin with regard to the blockchain architecture is that, unlike Bitcoin, Ethereum blocks contain a copy of both the transaction list and the most recent state (the root hash of the merkle patricia trie encoding the state to be more precise).
+The SmartCash blockchain is in many ways similar to the Bitcoin blockchain, although it does have some differences.
+The main difference between SmartCash and Bitcoin with regard to the blockchain architecture is that, unlike Bitcoin, SmartCash blocks contain a copy of both the transaction list and the most recent state (the root hash of the merkle patricia trie encoding the state to be more precise).
 Aside from that, two other values, the block number and the difficulty, are also stored in the block.

 The proof of work algorithm used is called `Ethash <https://github.com/ethereum/wiki/wiki/Ethash>`_ (a modified version of `the Dagger-Hashimoto algorithm <https://github.com/ethereum/wiki/wiki/Dagger-Hashimoto>`_) and involves finding a *nonce* input to the algorithm so that the result is below a certain difficulty threshold.
 The point in PoW algorithms is that there is no better strategy to find such a nonce than enumerating the possibilities, while verification of a solution is trivial and cheap.
 Since outputs have a uniform distribution (as they are the result of the application of a hash function), we can guarantee that, on average, the time needed to find such a nonce depends on the difficulty threshold.
 This makes it possible to control the time of finding a new block just by manipulating the difficulty.